artsy/eigen/docs/adding_new_components.md

 ## Add the Component to Storybooks

 You'll want to add your component to our storybooks so it can be rapidly iterated upon.
-In the directory that your new component lives in, create another directory called `__stores__` and add a file named something like `MyNewComponent.story.tsx`.
+In the directory that your new component lives in, create another directory called `__stories__` and add a file named something like `MyNewComponent.story.tsx`.
 Then add something _like_ the following:

 ```tsx
 import { storiesOf } from "@storybook/react-native"